BenLauwens/ThinkJulia.jl/docs/src/chap02.md

 ERROR: syntax: unexpected "="
 ```

 `76trombones` is illegal because it begins with a number. `more@` is illegal because it contains an illegal character, `@`.
-But what's wrong with `type`?
+But what’s wrong with `type`?

-It turns out that `type` is one of Julia's **keywords**.
+It turns out that `type` is one of Julia’s **keywords**.
 The REPL uses keywords to recognize the structure of the program, and they cannot be used as variable names.

 Julia has these keywords: